Stacia Saint Owens

 “Stacia Saint Owens is a talented writer with a signature wit and theatrical style.”

----- Sarah Ruhl, Pulitzer Prize Finalist; MacArthur “Genius Grant” Fellow; author of The Clean House and Eurydice
+---- Sarah Ruhl, Pulitzer Prize Finalist; Tony Award nominee; MacArthur “Genius Grant” Fellow; writer of The Oldest Boy; In the Next Room and The Clean House

 “Temporary Classroom”